Yvand/hugo-LDAPCP/content/docs/usage/configuration.md

 LDAPCP comes with 2 administration pages added in central administration > Security:

-- Global configuration: Add/remove LDAP servers and configure general settings
+- Global configuration: Add / remove LDAP servers and configure various settings.
-- Claim types configuration: Define the claim types, and their mapping with LDAP objects
+- Claim types configuration: Define the claim types, and their mapping with LDAP objects.

 ## Configure with PowerShell